 Saudi Arabia has essentially been viewed by the US as a source of oil and a military ally after the Iraq and Iran conflicts.
 Even so, Hillary Clinton stated that ‘Saudi Arabia remains a critical financial support base for al-Qa’ida, the Taliban, LeT and other terrorist groups including Hamas’ in leaked US embassy cables released by WikiLeaks in 2010, indicating knowledge of Saudi Arabia’s potential threat.
 In the past, the support of Saudi Arabia by the West, especially the UK and US, points to the willingness of those governments to turn a blind eye and ignore the actions of their seemingly most valuable customer.
 Now, in the US at least, opinion has begun to shift.
 Last week, the US Senate voted to consider removing military support for Yemen in a cross-party rebuke of Trump’s continuing support for Mohammed bin Salman, the crown prince of Saudi Arabia.

 The same cannot be said of the UK.
 Even at last week’s G20 summit, it seemed that little had changed.
 Theresa May urged bin Salman to ‘ensure that Saudi Arabia co-operated fully with the Turkish authorities’ as well as stressing ‘the importance of ensuring those responsible for the appalling murder of Jamal Khashoggi are held to account’, according to a Downing Street spokesman.
-Yet, CIA reports claim that bin Salman himself was directly culpable in the murder of Khashoggi, and yet there was no mention was given to the cessation of the arms trade.
-This was neither in response to Khashoggi’s murder nor as a reaction against the continued allegations of war crimes in Yemen.
+Yet, CIA reports claim that bin Salman himself was directly culpable in the murder of Khashoggi, and yet there was no mention given to the cessation of arms trade, neither in response to Khashoggi’s murder, nor a reaction against the continued allegations of war crimes in Yemen.

 The hypocrisy of continuing to sell weapons and military support to Saudi-Arabia while simultaneously calling for peace in Yemen and punishment for the killing of Jamal Khashoggi is disturbing and dangerous.
 For too long, Western governments have been happy to put profit above justice, and as a result, it has allowed the creation of a potential threat to the international community.
 Saudi Arabia seeks to have its own nuclear programme.
 You only need to view the enthusiastic high-five with which bin Salman and Putin greeted each other at the G20 summit to get the sense that continued support of an enemy’s friend has heavily backfired.